int-brain-lab/iblalyx/deployment/DEPLOY_README.md

 The buildx command is used to make sure the image is built for the right architecture (linux/amd64), even if the build is done on a different architecture (e.g. macOS).

-### Running the container locally (optional)

-One can run the container locally to test it.
-For this to run properly, you need to define the environment variables in the `environment.env` file.
-You can use the `environment_template.env` file as a template.

-    cd ./deploymentdeployment

-    docker run  \
-        --env-file environment.env \
-        --platform linux/amd64 \
-        -p 8000:8000 \
-        public.ecr.aws/p4h6o9n8/alyx:latest

 ### Pushing the container to ECR

 I have included the login command, but it is unclear how often this needs refreshing.